grpc/grpc-go/examples/features/opentelemetry/README.md

-This example shows how to configure OpenTelemetry on a client and server, and shows what type of telemetry data it can produce for certain RPCs, and demonstrates how to enable experimental gRPC metrics, which are disabled by default and must be explicitly configured on the client and/or server.
+This example shows how to configure OpenTelemetry on a client and server, and shows what type of telemetry data it can produce for certain RPCs, and shows how to enable experimental gRPC metrics, which are disabled by default and must be explicitly configured on the client and/or server.

 ## Try it